blessingaliu/System_Architecture_Bootcamp/Unit_1/README.md

 - My summary of this is Lists are like JavaScript Arrays, Tuples are immutable so you have to change them to lists before you can use them and Sets are like a mixture of both qualities of tuples and lists.
 Bring on the For-loops !

+### 4th Session: Fundamentals of coding with Python continued - Dictionaries, Conditional statements and  Functions

+We went through dictionaries which are key-value pair data structures, if statements and for loops.
+I actually quite enjoy using for-loops in python (JavaScript is a whole other thing lol).
+We also went through the basics of functions and how they are simply reusable code, I think it is all going to come together once we go through Object Orientated programming with classes and objects.